Satureja spicigera

-Satureja spicigera, the creeping savory, is a species of flowering plant in the family Lamiaceae.
+Satureja spicigera, or the creeping savory, is a species of flowering plant in the family Lamiaceae.
 It is native to northeastern Turkey, the Caucasus, and northwestern Iran.
 A perennial prostrate shrub, hardy in USDA zones 6 through 9, it is recommended as an edging plant for rock and herb gardens.
 Used as a culinary herb, both fresh and dried, its flavor is similar to winter savory, Satureja montana, as it is stronger than summer savory, Satureja hortensis.